allenai/mmc4/README.md

 where `SHARD` can vary from 0 to 23098 (there may be a handful of missing shards).
 The total size of all these files together is approximately 200GB.
 You can download the smaller "core fewer faces" documents at URLs like this:

+You can also automatically download & unzip these files from commands, rememeber set `DESTINATION_FOLDER="/path/to/destination/folder` to your expected path before executing the script.

+`sh download_scripts/fewer_facesv2.sh`

 `https://storage.googleapis.com/ai2-jackh-mmc4-public/data_core/docs_no_face_shard_{$SHARD}_v3.jsonl.zip`

 where `SHARD` can vary from 0 to 23098 (there may be a handful of missing shards).
 The total size of all these files together is approximately 9.4GB.

+You can also automatically download & unzip these files from commands, rememeber set `DESTINATION_FOLDER="/path/to/destination/folder` to your expected path before executing the script.

+`sh download_scripts/fewer_faces_corev3.sh`

 Documents in both sets contain text, image URLs, assignments of images to sentences, and image-by-text CLIP ViT-L/14 similarity matrices.
 Specifically: